A change in name can be costly to any business.

 4. Language Tools

-Alliteration, for example: Burt’s Bee’s, Coca Cola, Sensational Strawberries and Banana Boat.
+Alliteration, for example: Burt’s Bee’s, Coca Cola and Banana Boat.

 Rhyming words are usually gold bullion in the brand name sweepstakes.
 Not only are the easy to remember but usually people know the word, so it’s easy to spell.
 Rhyming names also have a musical quality.
 Think Sweet Beets, Boost Juice and 7-Eleven.